Fefe9696/PQ_Surfaces_with_fixed_Ksquare_chi/README.md

 A [Magma](http://magma.maths.usyd.edu.au/magma/) program which gives in input a pair of natural integers Ksquare and chi and returns all regular surfaces S of general type with Ksquare(S)=Ksquare and chi(S)=chi, which are Product-Quotient surfaces.

-The algorithm is explained in Section 4.8 of
+The algorithm is explained in Section 3.1 of

+F. Fallucca, On the classification of regular product-quotient surfaces with low genus and applications, (2024)

+This program together with the theory behind is also completly explained in Section 4.8 of

 [PhDThesis] F. Fallucca, [On the degree of the canonical map of surfaces of general type](https://fefe9696.github.io/federico.fallucca.github.io/Files/PhDThesis.pdf)

-In addition, each function in each script has a brief explanation of what it does and how it works.
+Each function in each script has a brief explanation of what it does and how it works.

 The algorithm uses also a database of topological types of Galois coverings of the projective line, which can be found here: [TipiTopo](https://mate.unipv.it/ghigi/tipitopo/)